tytydraco/yessleep/out/Im_a_summer_camp_lifeguard_and_someone_wants_me_to_drown_the_kids.md

-The town of Spectral Lakes, Washington is known for the glut of ghost stories choking the annals of our history.
+The town of Spectral Lakes is known for the glut of ghost stories choking the annals of our history.
 You can’t enter a single gift shop, motel, or museum without gaudy flyers advertising our “ghost tours” being shoved into your periphery on every kiosk.

 Most of the stories are relegated to Lake Spectral, the biggest of the town’s lakes, but I’ve always felt a much deeper connection to Lullaby Lake, mostly because my Uncle Chung-Ho (all names in this story changed for privacy) ran the summer camp there, and I lived near it for my whole childhood.